Cold Jupiters and small planets: Friends, foes, or indifferent? A search for correlations with the largest exoplanet samples: Samples and radial velocity data

-Our SP sample results in 217 systems, of which 134 were detected by transit surveys and 83 with RVs.
-It is therefore considerably larger than that of BL24 (184 mixed systems), and contains 148 systems in common (see Table~\ref{table_SPsample}).
-The inclusion of the mixed systems leads to 242 systems, 151 and 91 of which were found with transits and RVs, respectively (Tables~\ref{table_SPsample} and \ref{table_Mixed_sample}).
-As in BL24, for each system we selected the available RV dataset with the best sensitivity to the detection of CJs (see Sect.~\ref{statistical_analyses}).
+Our SP sample comprises 217 systems, of which 134 were detected by transit surveys and 83 by RVs.
+It is therefore considerably larger than that of BL24 (184 mixed systems) and contains 148 systems in common (see Table~1 in \href{http://doi.org/10.5281/zenodo.15855983}{Additional Tables}).
+Including the mixed systems leads to 242 systems, 151 and 91 of which were found with transits and RVs, respectively (Tables~1 and 2 in \href{http://doi.org/10.5281/zenodo.15855983}{Additional Tables}).
+As in BL24, for each system we selected the available RV dataset with the best sensitivity for the detection of CJs (see Sect.~\ref{statistical_analyses}).